mashaal/wild-cherry/Color Definitions.md

 These are the ANSI colors exported from the iTerm definitions file for reference.
 They were used to generate the colors for Putty.
-You can export more colors [here](https://terminal.sexy/#HxYm____CZvX2UCFKrJQ_9FviDzcD526T12V__jdCZvX2UCEKrJQ_9FviDzbCZvXT12V__je), though the exported definitions may need tweaking (terminal.sexy only supports ansi definitions and foreground/background).
+You can export more definitions [here](https://terminal.sexy/#HxYm____CZvX2UCFKrJQ_9FviDzcD526T12V__jdCZvX2UCEKrJQ_9FviDzbCZvXT12V__je), though the exported definitions may need tweaking (terminal.sexy only supports ansi definitions and foreground/background).

 | Color | #HEX | R,G,B |
 | :-----: | :-----: | :-----: |